Matrix metalloproteinase: Genes

 Matrix metalloproteinases combines with the metal binding protein, metallothionine; thus helping in metal binding mechanism.

 Function

 The MMPs play an important role in tissue remodeling associated with various physiological or pathological processes such as morphogenesis, angiogenesis, tissue repair, cirrhosis, arthritis, and metastasis.
 MMP-2 and MMP-9 are thought to be important in metastasis.
 MMP-1 is thought to be important in rheumatoid arthritis and osteoarthritis.
-Recent data suggests active role of MMPs in the pathogenesis of Aortic Aneurysm.
-Excess MMPs degrade the structural proteins of the aortic wall.
-Disregulation of the balance between MMPs and TIMPs is also a characteristic of acute and chronic cardiovascular diseases.
+Recent data suggests an active role of MMPs in the pathogenesis of aortic aneurysms; excess MMPs degrade the structural proteins of the aortic wall.
+Dysregulation of the balance between MMPs and TIMPs is also a characteristic of acute and chronic cardiovascular diseases.